-The chief complaint against this reasoning is that it appears to put the church on record in favor of drinking, abortion, homosexual acts, euthanasia, and promiscuous sexuality.
+The chief complaint against this reasoning is that it appears to put the church on record in favor of drinking, abortion, homosexual acts, euthanasia and promiscuous sexuality.
 A careful reading of General Assembly statements provides an answer to these critics.
 The church teaches that decisions in these areas do involve questions of moral right and wrong.
 On the issue of divorce, for example, the 1980 PCUS Assembly recognized that "Christians, who are also sinners, do divorce," and thus did not minimize the gravity of a broken marriage.
-But that Assembly went on to state that, rather than being a judging community, "the church is to be a community of forgiveness, and it should mediate forgiveness in the brokenness of divorce among its members."
+But that Assembly went on to state that rather than being a judging community, "the church is to be a community of forgiveness, and it should mediate forgiveness in the brokenness of divorce among its members."
 (PCUS, 1980, p.
-182) Two decades earlier, the UPC Assembly went on record in favor of honoring personal choice in the use or non-use of alcohol while making its moral concern clear: "the 173rd General Assembly unequivocally condemns immoderate drinking as an irresponsible act."
+173) Two decades earlier, the UPC Assembly went on record in favor of honoring personal choice in the use of or non-use of alcohol while making its moral concern clear: "the 173rd General Assembly unequivocally condemns immoderate drinking as an irresponsible act."
 (UPC, 1961, p.
-452) That position has not changed in the intervening years.
-In fact, the 1986 Assembly found that "any drinking in high-risk situations (e.g., during pregnancy or before driving an automobile) should be vigorously discouraged, as should all illegal drinking."
-(PCUSA, 1986, p.
-452) On the controversial issue of abortion, the church has repeatedly acted to emphasize that its position "does not condone abortions of convenience" and affirms the sanctity of life, but at the same time "affirms the importance of individual moral choices prayerfully made and affirms the exceptional conditions justifying abortions."
-(PCUS, 1980, p.
-222)
+442) And on the controversial issue of abortion, the church has repeatedly acted to emphasize that its position "does not condone abortions of convenience" and affirms the sanctity of life, but at the same time "affirms the importance of individual moral choices prayerfully made and affirms the exceptional conditions justifying abortions."
+(1980, PCUS, p.
+222 [PCUS reaffirmation of previous statements on abortion])

 In addition to stressing that decisions on these issues do have a moral dimension, the Assemblies have endorsed efforts to provide moral education so that individuals may be led to make more informed ethical decisions.
-In deciding that "the proper concern of the church is not with alcohol itself but with persons," the 1970 PCUS Assembly decided that a faithful ministry to persons included educating them in responsible decision making and about using alcohol and the problems related to alcohol abuse.
+In deciding that "the proper concern of the church is not with alcohol itself but with persons," the 1970 PCUS Assembly decided that a faithful ministry to persons included educating them in responsible decision-making and about using alcohol and the problems related to alcohol abuse.
 The 1976 UPC Assembly approved an educational booklet entitled Problem Pregnancies: Toward a Responsible Decision for study and distribution to all congregations.
-In viewing the dilemma of teenage pregnancy, the church found a need for greater education about human sexuality and contraception, declaring, "The church is called to exercise social responsibility by advocating more effective contraceptives for males as well as females, and to educate our own membership that family planning must be the concern and responsibility of both sexual partners."
-(PCUSA, 1983, p.
-368)
+In viewing the dilemma of teenage pregnancy, the church found a need for greater education about human sexuality and contraception, declaring: "The church is called to exercise social responsibility by advocating more effective contraceptives for males as well as females, and to educate our own membership that family planning must be the concern and responsibility of both sexual partners."
+(1983, PCUSA, p.
+362)

-From the examples cited, it should be apparent that the Assemblies believe there are moral considerations at stake in the decision to drink or not to drink, to have an abortion or not to have an abortion, to use artificial means of birth control, to divorce, to prolong life by technological means, to engage in sexual activity outside of marriage, to claim that conscience does not permit service in the military.
+From the examples cited, it should be apparent that the Assemblies believe there are moral considerations at stake in the decision to drink or not to drink; to have an abortion or not to have an abortion; to use artificial means of birth control; to divorce; to prolong life by technological means; to engage in sexual activity outside of marriage.
 The Assemblies' position statements usually go into a great amount of detail about what the church sees as guidelines involved in making a decision about a particular issue.
-Moreover, the church can often be heard to say through these statements that considerations such as quality of life, intent, socio-economic circumstances of the parties affected, and the culture in which the decision is made may play a crucial role in the individual's final decision.
+Moreover, the church can often be heard to say through these statements that considerations such as quality of life, intent, socio-economic circumstances of the parties affected and the culture in which the decision is made may play a crucial role in the individual's final decision.

 Since the 1960s, Presbyterian Assemblies have become more aware that socio-economic disadvantage can make free moral choice inaccessible.
-For example, Vietnam-era GIs from backgrounds of poverty often lacked prior knowledge of legal provisions for conscientious objection, so to exercise conscientious opposition they could only desert.
+For example, low-income Vietnam GIs often lacked prior knowledge of legal provisions for conscientious objection; so to exercise conscientious opposition they could only desert.
 This reality led the church to include concern for the rights of deserters in its special ministry with the Vietnam generation.